Welcome to Junior School!

 Students are supported in their personal development through a caring class teacher the support of a number of specialist teachers.

-As well as the Archdiocesan Religious Education Curriculum which is taught by the class teachers, students also participate in school and class masses.
-Most school days begin with Quiet Prayer Time where time is set aside for prayer, meditation and reflection.
+Time where time is set aside for prayer, meditation and reflection.
 Students are also prepared to receive the Sacraments of Penance (Year 3), Eucharist (Year 4) and Confirmation (Year 6).
 At the conclusion of each sacramental program, students return to their parishes to receive the sacrament.